robjuz/helm-charts/charts/openstreetmaps-tile-server/README.md

 - Kubernetes 1.12+
 - Helm 3.1.0
 - PV provisioner support in the underlying infrastructure
-- ReadWriteMany volumes for deployment scaling and persistance support
+- ReadWriteMany volumes for deployment scaling and persistence support

 ## Installing the Chart